Back to prior page Go to next page

 (Courtesy of Les Adams)

-He also played 'Uncle Sandy North' in the short-lived ADVENTURES OF CHAMPION TV show for Gene Autry's Flying A production company in the mid 1950s.
+Jim also played 'Uncle Sandy North' in the short-lived ADVENTURES OF CHAMPION TV show for Gene Autry's Flying A production company in the mid 1950s.
 Also in the 1950s, Bannon had the lead in a proposed Red Ryder TV show and a pilot episode was filmed (Allan 'Rocky' Lane also filmed a Red Ryder TV pilot).
-But the Bannon (and Lane) series never made it onto the little screen.
+The Bannon and Lane television shows didn't sell and were not picked up for broadcast.

 More on the Bannon TV pilot follows:

-In the half hour B&W TV pilot filmed in 1951, Bannon appears to be wearing the same outfit that he used in the Eagle Lion quartet of films --- chaps, and that white hat with the large brim.
-Olive Carey, the wife of Harry Carey (Senior), plays the Duchess, and other members of the cast include Lyle Talbot and Dick Curtis as the baddies, along with Monte Blue, Earle Hodgins and Kenneth MacDonald.
-There's lots of stock footage --- for example, during the introduction at the beginning of the show, you can easily spot Tex Ritter (on White Flash) and Dave O'Brien from their PRC Texas Rangers films, as both lead a band of men that gallop into town.
+The first TV pilot starred Bannon, was titled "Whiplash", and made circa 1951.
+Bannon appears to be wearing the same outfit that he wore when he starred in that quartet of 1949-1950 Red Ryder films for Eagle-Lion --- his outfit consisted of a single gun, chaps, and a super-sized, big brimmed white hat.
+Olive Carey, the wife of Harry Carey Sr., plays the Duchess, and other cast members were Lyle Talbot and Dick Curtis as the villains, along with Monte Blue, Earle Hodgins and Kenneth MacDonald in support roles.
+There's lots of stock footage - for example, during the introduction at the beginning of the show, you can easily spot Tex Ritter (on White Flash) and Dave O'Brien from their PRC Texas Rangers films, as both lead a band of men that gallop into town.
 At the end, Bannon leans on a hitchin' rail and gives a sales pitch to prospective sponsors of the show.
 The director was Thomas A. Carr, who did a lot of work at Republic Pictures.
-This had to have been made around 1951 as movie baddie Dick Curtis passed away in 1952.
+This had to have been made circa 1951 as western movie baddie Dick Curtis passed away in January, 1952.

-Bannon was married to Bea Benaderet, prolific radio and TV performer, who is best known as 'Blanche Morton' on the George Burns & Gracie Allen radio and TV shows, 'Kate Bradley' on the PETTICOAT JUNCTION TVer, 'Pearl Bodine' on THE BEVERLY HILLBILLIES, and the voice of Betty Rubble on THE FLINTSTONES cartoons.
+Bannon was married to prolific radio and TV performer Beatrice 'Bea' Benaderet who is best known as 'Blanche Morton' on the George Burns & Gracie Allen radio and TV shows, 'Kate Bradley' on the PETTICOAT JUNCTION TVer, 'Pearl Bodine' on THE BEVERLY HILLBILLIES, and the voice of Betty Rubble on THE FLINTSTONES.
 They had a son and daughter, and were divorced in 1950.
-Their son Jack also got into films and TV, and his most remembered role was as 'assistant city editor Art Donovan' in the LOU GRANT TVer which starred Ed Asner.
+Son Jack also got into films and TV, and his most remembered role was as 'assistant city editor Art Donovan' in the LOU GRANT TV program which aired from 1977-1982 and starred Ed Asner.

-In his later years, Bannon resided in Plano, Texas, but returned to California.
+In his later years, he resided in Plano, Texas, but returned to California.
 Jim Bannon passed away in Ojai, California on July 28, 1984 and was cremated.
-The California Death Records database includes a record for: James Shorttel Bannon, born 4/9/1911 in Missouri, and passed away on 7/28/1984.
-There is also a corresponding record in the Social Security Death Index (SSDI).

 Les Adams has Bannon in 54 films of which 26 are westerns along with a single serial.